Runet at Warp Speed

-In 2009 only 29% of the Russian population were using the Internet.
-Since then, this number has doubled (59% in 2013) providing access to over 80mm people to the Runet.
-But not only that, Russian has actually become the 2nd most used language online.
+In 2009, only 29% of the Russian population were using the Internet.
+Since then, this number has doubled 59% in 2013 providing access to over 80mm people to the Runet.
+But not only that, Russia has actually become the 2nd most used language online.

-This explosive growth has been fueled by the demand for uncensored information, free WiFi access in cities, and general online advantages such as free communication.
-Now, Russians have become avid content creators using local(ish) platforms such as LiveJournal and adapting global ones such as Twitter, probably more eagerly than their peers in the West.
+This explosive growth has been fueled by the demand for uncensored information, free WiFi access in cities, and general online advantages, such as free communication.
+Now, Russians have become avid content creators using local(ish) platforms such as LiveJournal and have adapted global ones, such as Twitter, probably more eagerly than their peers in the West.

 Growth rates like these have attracted investment and created entrepreneurs ready to invest.
 Most prominently, the Mail.ru group invested in companies such as Facebook, Zynga, and Y Combinator turning Yuri Millner into a VC household name basically over night.